ACZaidan/website/README.md

 -   Since you would never pay employees in outdated currency (e.g., colonial coins), you should not grade students using past standards of achievement (Walvoord & Anderson, 1998)

 -   It is imperative to think carefully about what levels of knowledge and comprehension we want tests to measure, because 91 percent of college exam questions assess lower-level comprehension rather than more complex thinking skills (Walvoord & Anderson, 1998) - and counts for 75% of the grade - implement higher levels

+-   Lifeline: Stats builds on top of each concept so if you didn\`t get it this far go to office hours, tutoring or any of the avaliable reseources, otherwise you will only get more lost from next class on